Ulmus minor 'Viminalis': Cultivation

 'Viminalis' was valued for its ornamental qualities, Wood (1851) considering it "well adapted for the back part of shrubberies".
 Bean (1936) called it "a charming small tree for gardens, very elegant and not growing fast", while the catalogue of Hillier & Sons, Winchester, Hampshire, (1958) described it as "an extremely graceful, slender tree of slow growth, easily distinguished from all other elms by its narrow, fimbriated leaves".
 Kirchner noted that the tree is not sensitive to frost.
 Specimens were present in many of the major UK collections, including Cambridge University Botanic Garden (see 'Notable trees' below), Kew Gardens (35 ft., 1913), Westonbirt Arboretum (49 ft., 1927), Royal Victoria Park, Bath (1857, 1905), and Ryston Hall arboretum, Norfolk (planted as U. antarctica, 1914).
 'Viminalis' remained in the catalogues of the Hillier nursery, Winchester, till the 1960s.

 Introduced to North America, Ulmus viminalis, 'slender-twigged elm', was marketed by Hovey's nursery of Boston, Massachusetts, from the 1850s, and by the Mount Hope Nursery (also known as Ellwanger and Barry) of Rochester, New York, from c.1860.
 In continental Europe, North America and Australasia a few specimens survive in arboreta and avenues.
 One tree 40 ft in height, determined as U. × viminalis Loud. by Melville, stood by the lake at the Royal Botanic Gardens, Melbourne, in 1953.
 It may have been the Ulmus viminalis specimen present in the Gardens in 1877.
-In the UK two mature trees survive in the Brighton and Hove area.
+In the UK one mature tree survives (2026), in Withdean Park, Brighton and Hove.
+A second, in Longhill School, Rottingdean, died in 2016, and a third, near Lewes Rd, Brighton University, c.2019.
 The tree remains in cultivation in Australia.